ward/run/_drafts/2020-10-01-broken-ankle-phase-2.md

 been really helpful with at least being able to fall asleep in the evening.

 At some point some resistance bands I ordered arrive.
 I start improvising some workouts with them to not feel as useless.
+Eh.

 The mood affects my work, I have no motivation to do any of it.